Welcome to The New Chapter Club

 My story

-We’ve also had to face heartbreaking loss, saying goodbye to both of my in-laws within less than two years of each other, in very different and painful ways.
 At the same time, we’ve watched our older daughter begin to fly the nest as she travels around the world, which brings its own mix of pride, worry, and joy.

 Through all of this, I’m hoping others can relate to the craziness of life - the setbacks, the waiting, the worry, and the moments where it feels like you are trying so hard just to keep moving.
 This blog is my way of making space for those thoughts, holding onto gratitude where I can, and reminding myself that even in the hardest seasons, there is still strength, hope, and the possibility of new beginnings.
 L x